It may be true that there’s no sight quite as beautiful as the leaves turning from green to a blaze of fiery colors in autumn.

 Perhaps my favorite part is the many attendees who show up in cosplay that is just as good, if not better, than what you see in books or on screen.

-If you ever find yourself in Greenwich Village on Halloween, you’ll probably witness New York City’s only nighttime parade.
+If you ever find yourself in Greenwich Village on Halloween evening, you’ll probably witness New York City’s only nighttime parade.

 Held every year since 1973, the Village Halloween Parade features marching bands, themed puppets, and other entertainment.